dlu-ch/dlb/doc/fs.rst

       The paths are duplicate-free and in a defined and repeatable order, but not necessarily sorted.
       Their class is the class of this object if *cls* is ``None`` and *cls* otherwise.

-      The path of an existing filesystem object is eventually yielded iff
+      The path of an existing filesystem object is eventually yielded if and only if

         - its name matches the name filter *name_filter* and
         - it is contained in a matched directory.

-      A directory is a matched directory iff it is the directory *d* denoted by this path or a direct subdirectory of a matched directory whose name matches the name filter *recurse_name_filter*.
+      A directory is a matched directory if and only if it is the directory *d* denoted by this path or a direct subdirectory of a matched directory whose name matches the name filter *recurse_name_filter*.
       If *follow_symlinks* is ``True``, a symbolic link to an existing directory is considered a direct subdirectory of the director containing the symbolic link.
       If *follow_symlinks* is ``False`` or the target of the symbolic link does not exist,